Shotgun assembly of labeled graphs: Introduction

-In Propositions~\ref{propjig1} and~\ref{propjig2}, we show that if $q=\lito(n^{2/3})$, then the probability of identifiability tends to zero and if $q=\omega(n^{2})$, then the probability of identifiability tends to one.
+{\bf Example~\ref{ex3}: Jigsaw puzzle.} In Propositions~\ref{propjig1} and~\ref{propjig2}, we show that if $q=\lito(n^{2/3})$, then the probability of identifiability tends to zero and if $q=\omega(n^{2})$, then the probability of identifiability tends to one.
 We do not believe that either the constant $2/3$ or the constant $2$ is sharp but conjecture there is a critical exponent: \begin{conjecture} For the jigsaw puzzle problem, there exists a constant $c$ such that for all $\eps > 0$ if \begin{itemize} \item $q \leq n^{c-\eps}$ then the probability of identification goes to $0$ as $n \to \infty$ and if \item $q \geq n^{c+\eps}$ then the probability of identification goes to $1$ as $n \to \infty$. \end{itemize} \end{conjecture}

-A number of additional open problems and conjectures are given in each section and we conclude the paper with a summary of these and other outstanding questions in Section~\ref{secopen}.
-In this paper we only consider either unlabeled graphs or graphs that have i.i.d.\ labels.
-However, we emphasize that the questions considered here can be naturally extended to labelings of the graph outside of the i.i.d.\ case.
+A number of additional open problems and conjectures are given in each section and we conclude the paper with a summary of these and other outstanding questions in Section~\ref{secopen}, but mention a few extensions here.
+This work is a first step in a theoretical understanding of the graph shotgun assembly problem and so we consider fundamental models of graphs with labels.
+It is of interest to study the problem for more realistic models of random networks, which will require more sophisticated tools.
+We also have only considered either unlabeled graphs or graphs that have i.i.d.\ labels, but the questions considered here can naturally be extended to labelings of the graph outside of the i.i.d.\ case.
 For example the graph may be colored by an Ising model or by a uniform proper coloring.
+Another avenue of future study is developing assembly algorithms and analyzing their complexity (our results implicitly use inefficient greedy algorithms).
+Perhaps good algorithms from related areas such as DNA shotgun assembly may be adapted to our setting.
 Thus the study of graph shotgun assembly raises new problems in random graphs, percolation, Ising/Potts models, as well as algorithmic problems regarding random constraint satisfaction problems and the theory of spin glasses.

-Except for the case of dense ER random graphs and the DNA shotgun assembly problem, none of the graph shotgun results are tight.
-We conclude the introduction with another family of examples for which it is easy to derive tight bounds.
+Except for the case of dense ER random graphs and the DNA shotgun assembly problem, none of the graph shotgun results we present are tight (meaning the lower and upper bounds match).
+We conclude the introduction with a family of examples for which it is easy to derive tight bounds.